How Is Auto Hail Damage Repair Done With Paintless Dent Removal

 In the process of dent repair for hail damage, there are many areas that there is limited or no access to the back of the panel.
 This can be due to obstructions or additional reinforcement to certain structural parts of the car.

 In these areas is where glue pulling out the dents is used.
-A PDR tech can have hundreds or thousands of dollars to specialized glue pulling equipment.
+A PDR tech can have hundreds or thousands of dollars of specialized glue pulling equipment.
 These glue tools included a variety of special glue tabs, custom glue guns, specialized glue, several different pulling tools, and a release agent.

 This method of glue pulling takes the unique PDR glue that is designed just for cars.
 A small amount of glue is added to the PDR tab and then stuck to the center of the dent.
 After giving a few seconds or longer to cool and adhere to the panel, one of the dent pulling tools will be used to gently pull up the dent.
 If the glue is still stuck to the car, then a release agent will be used to remove it.